Heterophyes heterophyes: Life cycle

 The adult flukes live burrowed between the villi of the host's small intestine.
-It only takes around 4 to 6 hours for H. heterophyes to get to the small intestines in the definitive host and even faster in hosts that it does not prefer.
-The eggs that are laid contain a miracidium but do not hatch until they are ingested by a snail (Cerithideopsilla conica in Egypt or Cerithidia cingula in Japan).
-Inside the snails gut, the miracidium becomes a sporocyst which then begin to produce rediae.
+It only takes around four to six hours for H. heterophyes to get to the small intestines in the definitive host and even faster in hosts that it does not prefer.
+The eggs that are laid contain a miracidium but do not hatch until they are ingested by a snail (Cerithideopsilla conica in Egypt or Cerithidea cingulata in Iran and Japan).
+Inside the snail's gut, the miracidium becomes a sporocyst which then begin to produce rediae.
 The rediae produce cercariae which then exit the snail, swim toward the surface of the water, and slowly fall back down.
 On their way down, they contact a fish and penetrate into the epithelium of the fish.
 Here, the cercariae encyst in the muscle tissue.
-The second intermediate host include freshwater fish: Mugil cephalus, Tilapia nilotica, Aphanius fasciatus, and Acanthogobius sp.
+The second intermediate host include the freshwater fish Mugil cephalus, Tilapia nilotica, Aphanius fasciatus, and Acanthogobius sp.
 The definitive host, such as humans or birds, eats the undercooked or raw meat of a fish and ingest the parasite.
 Natural definitive hosts are cats, dogs, foxes, wolves, pelicans, and humans.